wzm2256/FastSo3/readme.md

 ### More details

 1. FastSo3 provides two layers``SO2_conv_e`` and ``SO2_conv``:
     1. ``SO2_conv_e`` is the efficient version which is equivalent to the official implement.
-It maps the feature to lower dimension space to achieve better efficiency.
+It maps the feature to lower dimensional space to achieve better efficiency.
-    2. ``SO2_conv`` is the real linear map between the input and ouput.
-It can be expensive for large graphs, high degrees or large channels.
+    2. ``SO2_conv`` is the linear map between the input and ouput.
+It is conceptually simpler, but it can be expensive for large graphs, high degrees or large channels.
+* Note these two layers use weights of different shapes.
+See the source code and the script `check_equi.py` for details and more examples.

 2. The equivariance of the layer can be checked by running the `check_equi.py` script:
 ```